 Step 3: Apply For Your CDP Account

-Do ensure that you meet the following eligibility criteria.
+Ensure that you meet the following eligibility criteria:

 - You must be 18 years old and above

 - You must not be an un-discharged bankrupt

 - You must have a bank account with one of the following banks in Singapore – Citibank, DBS/POSB, HSBC, Maybank, OCBC, Standard Chartered Bank or UOB.

 If this is the first time you are signing up for a brokerage account, and you are unsure or unwilling to handle the additional paperwork, you can head down to the branch office of one of the brokerage firms.
 The service staff there can help you process all the documents to set up your CDP account and your brokerage account at the same time.
 This saves you the hassle of having to deliver the application form on your own.

 You can also choose to open your CDP account online, with your Singpass by signing up using MyInfo (Singaporeans & PRs only) in 3 to 5 minutes.
 Alternatively, you can fill in an online form that would take you 6-8 minutes.

 [Do note that some branches may not be in operation as Singapore exits COVID-19 Circuit Breaker]